Computer Modeling & Simulation

 Our dynamic faculty work to protect the power grid, develop new sensors to treat Parkinson’s disease, and use machine learning to solve pressing problems.
 They bring the best research and real-life perspectives into the classroom, and model what it looks like to develop technologies that positively impact society.

-In addition to being admitted to PSU, you must also meet the eligibility requirements and opt into the upper division program in the Computer Science Bachelor of Science program.
+In addition to being admitted to PSU, you must also meet the requirements for you must also get approval to enroll in upper division courses in the Electrical Engineering Bachelor of Science program.
+Review the Upper Division Approval process for more details.

 Electrical Engineering Minor